irene-zy-zeng/ootd/README.md

 **Closet Page**

--  **Upload/Add Items:** Users can add items to their wardrobe, including photo uploads and details like category, color, brand, and season.
+-  **Upload/Add Items:** Users can add items to their wardrobe, including photo uploads and details like category, colour, brand, and season.
 You can download the images in assets when testing upload feature.

 -  **Edit Items:** Users can edit the details of existing wardrobe items.